jianwen-android/notes-sst-/History/Notes/(Axis Defeat in) WWII/Germany's Defeat.md

 - Refusing to retreat
 - Not sending winter supplies to soldiers fighting in the winter

-In the early years, mistakes were not as critical.
-With Hitler increasingly interfering with battles, more mistakes were made
+*In the early years, mistakes were not as critical.
+With Hitler increasingly interfering with battles, more mistakes were made*

-# USSR resistance
+# USSR's role

-What did the USSR do during the winter of 1941-1942 to enable a more effective resistance against the German invasion?

 ## Soviet Reorganisation